 Day 2 : Full Day Istanbul Classic City Tour (breakfast-lunch)

 Pick-up from your hotel.
 You will visit the main attractions of Istanbul (capital of the Ottoman Empire untill 1923) by this full day tour.
 Hagia Sophia; magnificent Byzantine church and the unique sample of Byzantine architecture, Blue Mosque; one of the biggest mosque of the Istanbul from 17th century and famous for its blue tiles and 6 minarets,The Ancient Hippodrome where once chariot races were held.
 The main monument left today is the impressive Egyptian obelisk, carved in Egypt around 1,500 BC and brought to Constantinople in 390 AD.
-Our tour will continue with a visit to Topkapi Palace; it was once the residence of Ottoman sultans and their harem.
+Our tour will continue with a visit to Topkapi Palace (closed on Tuesday); it was once the residence of Ottoman sultans and their harem.
 We will finish the tour with a short drive to the exotic Grand Bazaar (Closed on Sundays and at Feast days).
 End of the tour return to your hotel and overnight in Istanbul.

 Day 3 : Istanbul-Adana / Tarsus /Selucia /Antioch (breakfast-lunch- dinner)